I still remember reading Vishal’s first email to me. It was January 4th, 2018 and I was completely blown away.

 “We have two lives, and the second begins when we realize we only have one”. – Confucious

 It dawned on me that I needed to let go of all of my conditioned habits around physical health and hit the reset button.
 I needed to rebuild the foundation from the ground up.
 In January 2019, I was introduced to Akash Vaghela, the founder of RNT Fitness.
 I was blown away by the stories of his clients worldwide and how they used online coaching to transform their lives.
-I checked my ego at the door and began working with Akash.
+I checked my ego at the door and began working with RNT.

 From January to September 2019, I committed to the process of radical physical transformation.
 The first 90 days were extremely difficult for me.
 I found the process of getting in a gym session and eating well overwhelming when I still had to continue living my day to day life, travel for work, and socialise in environments where alcohol and indulgent food were constantly around me.
 Workouts were extremely challenging at first.
 I felt weak and inadequate.
 From a diet perspective, I found portion control to be impossible.
 I have always and will always be a “foodie”, so the concept of limiting how much I ate felt ludacris.

 During the initial months of the program, I was constantly fighting decision fatigue.
 I was overwhelmed by when to eat and what foods to consume, especially in situations where I was forced to eat out.
 Once I got over the 90 day adjustment period, I began to visibly see my physical condition improve.
 After each workout I felt a new sense of energy, excitement, and vitality.
 I also learned how to map out when to do workouts or get some sort of physical activity in while socialising and traveling by eating my macros before events and ensuring I worked out before doing anything.
-I also trained myself to stick to a 2 drink maximum and drank slowly.
+I also trained myself to stick to a 2 drink maximum rule and drank slowly.
 I learned a lot about macronutrients, different types of foods, and how my body felt when I ate certain things in specific portions.
 This helped me create simple rules and strategies which immediately reduced decision fatigue no matter what situation I was in.
-I saw the benefits of regularly eating in portions but also made sure to give myself days where indulged in a favourite meal or snack without judgment.
+I saw the benefits of regularly eating in portions but also made sure to give myself days where I indulged in a favourite meal or snack without judgment.

 I reached my first checkpoint in September 2019 with a classic RNT photoshoot where I was able to showcase my transformation so far.
 I had achieved my goal of having an athlete’s body composition, agility, and strength.
 Those 9 months of gruelling hard work and dedication paid off and I understood the personal formula needed for my body to be in optimal condition.
 Since September, I have been focused on transitioning into a maintenance stage and creating a sustainable more long-term lifestyle solution.